pratikbhd/lfs/README.md

 The Log object holds the last segment to which data is written to in an in-memory class member Segment object called log\_end.
 The segment object encapsulates functionality at the segment level such as Load, Flush and Erase segment.
 The log end segment in the log object is flushed to cache once a checkpoint is hit or if write operations exceed the segment size or if the file layer requests for a new segment.\par

+A fixed size read-only segment cache is used to serve read requests.
+A segment which is not the log end, if requested for Read is loaded into the segment cache.
+Segments in the segment cache are replaced using a round robin cache updation policy.
+Segments already loaded in the segment cache are kept in sync with updates for that segment in the flash in real time.

-The log layer abstracts I\slash O to the flash object with overloaded functions Write(), Read(), UpdateInode() and GetSuperblock() for use by the higher layers.\par
+The log layer abstracts I\slash O to the flash object with overloaded functions Write(), Read(), Free() etc for use by the higher layers.\par

 The log layer object is owned by the file layer object which is responsible for initializing at file system mount and destroying the log object and it's dependencies at unmount.

-The current limitations of the log layer include, the checkpoint blocks are stored in predetermined locations, read segments are not cached in the log layer and block wear is not handled by the log layer.
+The current limitations of the log layer include, the checkpoint blocks are stored in predetermined locations.
 All other functionalities that the log layer is responsible for are complete.

 ### File Layer